Karma Chávez: Contributions and recognition

 Chávez is the co-founder of the Queer Migration Research Network, which is an interdisciplinary initiative that examines how migration processes fuel the production, contestation, and remaking of sexual and gender norms, cultures, communities, and politics.
 She is also a former organizer for LGBT Books to Prisoners.

-Chávez has received multiple awards and honors, including Book of the Year in 2014 from the GLBT Studies Division of the National Communication Association (NCA).
+Chávez has received multiple awards and honors, including Book of the Year in 2014 from the GLBT Studies Division of the National Communication Association (NCA) and NCA's 2022 Diamond Anniversary Book Award.
 Additionally, NCA's Latino Studies Division named her the 2015 Puchot-Córdova Scholar of the Year, and she won the 2015 Lambda Award for LGBTQ Advocacy from NCA's Caucus on LGBTQ Concerns.
 Her co-edited volume, Standing in the Intersection: Feminist Voices, Feminist Practices in Communication Studies, was selected as Best Edited Book by the Organization for the Study of Communication, Language, and Gender in 2013.
-Chávez also won NCA's Karl R. Wallace Memorial Award in 2013.
+Chávez also won NCA's Karl R. Wallace Memorial Award in 2013 and its Douglas W. Ehninger Distinguished Rhetorical Scholar Award in 2023.